jose-isac/jose-isac/README.md

 <hr>

-- 📓 Currently I'm studying Python.
+- 📓 Currently I'm studying Python and I like this language a lot;
+- 🤏 I know just a little bit of JS, HTML and CSS;
 - 🙂 I like to learn new things and progam for fun!
-- 🍂 Trying to be the best version of myself.
+- 🍂 Striving to improve every day;
-- 📭 I am always available to meet new people.
+- 📭 I am always available to meet new people;
 - 🪄 Focus!
 - 🐧 Sup!👋